 Short-term supply of unapproved bromocriptine

 We are aware that bromocriptine is used for some people during pregnancy.
 We have sourced a short-term supply of bromocriptine to ensure people don't need to change treatment while they are pregnant.
-The new brand is Parlodel to be supplied by Novartis.
-It will be funded from 1 July 2021.
+The new brand is Parlodel supplied by Novartis.
+It has been funded since 1 July 2021.

 Alternatives to bromocriptine

 We have received clinical advice that cabergoline is a suitable funded alternative for people receiving bromocriptine for endocrine conditions.
-We are working to amend the Special Authority to widen access to cabergoline.
+We have amended the Special Authority to widen access to cabergoline.

 Other dopamine agonists for Parkinson’s disease are fully funded without restriction.